 Bereavement is something that most of us will experience at some time in our lives.

 Grief can impact us all in different ways; emotionally, physically, the way we think, what we believe in and how we relate to others.
+It can be hard to manage, not only your own, but a loved one’s feelings.

+Grief can evoke a powerful range of often confusing and conflicting emotions.
 It is, however, a normal and natural response to death and most people who experience it learn to live with the feelings and reactions bereavement has brought.
 But some, who experience more complicated grief, may need professional support.

 Just ‘B’ is here to support a wide range of bereavement needs and is here to listen.
 This may be shortly after a death or years later.

-While grieving a loss is an inevitable part of life, there are ways to help cope with the pain and come to terms with your grief.
+While grieving a loss is an inevitable part of life, there are ways to help cope with the pain and come to terms with your grief:

 People often talk about the stages of grief – but this suggests a neat progression.
 Perhaps it is more helpful to think of the grieving process as a roller coaster – with ups and downs, highs and lows.
 The journey tends to be rougher in the beginning with deeper and longer lows.